textcreationpartnership/A02486/README.md

 ##Content Summary##

 #####Front#####

-The auncient ecclesiasticall practise of confirmation Confirmed by arguments drawne from Scripture,
+1. TO THE PRINCE
+HIS HIGHNESSE, MY
+GRATIOVS LORD
+AND MASTER.

 #####Body#####

+1. THE
+AVNCIENT
+ECCLESIASTICALL
+PRACTISE OF
+Confirmation.

-1. CHAP.
+    _ CHAP.
 I.

-1. CHAP.
+    _ CHAP.
 II.

-1. CHAP.
+    _ CHAP.
 III.

 **Types of content**